-Examines the psychological influences on health, well-being and longevity.
-This course evaluates the interplay between emotions, cognitions and behavioral factors which affect the onset, duration, recovery and prevention of chronic illness and disease over the life span.
+This course examines the psychological influences on health, well-being and longevity.
+Students evaluate the interplay between emotions, cognitions and behavioral factors which affect the onset, duration, recovery and prevention of chronic illness and disease over the life span.
 Topics will include depression and illness, traumatic injuries, neuromuscular diseases, cancer and chronic pain.
 Psychological treatment involving wellness behaviors, smoking cessation, substance abuse, proper nutrition and exercise are studied from the biopsychosocial model.
-Prerequisite: PS 201, or 236 and PS 282
+Prerequisite: PS 201 or PS236 and PS 282 Offered alternate years.